lawati-kajiman/intern-works/README.md

-# Getting Started with Create React App
+# Getting Started with my **Demo-App**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made for practice purpose and is used for practice purpose only.

 ## Available Scripts